biolabalo/feathersjs-challenge/README.md

 ## Objective

-Extend our existing dispatch system by adding a rider review feature.
+Create a dispatch system by adding a rider review feature.
 This will allow customers to leave reviews for riders after a delivery is completed.

 ## Requirements